brookshelley/brookshelley/content/posts/2024-11-05-macsoftware.md

 - **[Reeder Classic](https://apps.apple.com/us/app/reeder-5/id1529448980?mt=12)**

-	I'm a little worried now that Reeder is the name of a new, very different app, and the one I know and love is called "classic", but it still works really well, so we'll see.
+	I'm a little worried now that Reeder is the name of a new, very different app, and the one I know and love is called "classic", but it still works really well, so we'll see. **June 2025 update** I'm using the new Reeder in conjunction with this for Youtube and some other things.
+It's getting better quickly, but still doesn't work as well for RSS and can't handle newsletters.

 	This is my [main news and entertainment app](https://www.brookshelley.com/posts/2019-02-10-slower-reading/), and I